pap3rhat/visualization-tools/README.md

 The scene is anchored within a global coordinate system.
 In order to compare all objects with each other and project them from 3D space to 2D space, they have to "live" in the same coordinate system.
 Thus all the vertices coordinates get transformed from their respective local coordinate systems into the global coordinate system.
 For each object this is done using a world matrix $M$.

 <li>
 The camera is an object within the scene itself.
-In order to to make it easier to project from 3D space to 2D space, all coordinates get transformed in the camera coordinate system.
+In order to to make it easier to project from 3D space to 2D space, all coordinates get transformed into the camera coordinate system.
 This is done using the view matrix $V$.

 <li>
 Now the coordinates are in the simplest form possible and can be projected from 3D space to 2D space.
 This is done by using the projection matrix $P$.

 <li>
 After the projection all coordinates are clip space coordinates.
 Clip space coordinates range from $-w'$ to $w'$, where $w'$ refers to the fourth coordinate of a corresponding vertex $v'$ (so for each vertex this range is different).
-Now perspective division happens: All coordinates of $v'$ get divided by $w'$, leaving them in the range $[-1,1]$.
+At this point clipping happens.
+Afterwards perspective division happens: All coordinates of $v'$ get divided by $w'$, leaving them in the range $[-1,1]$.
 Those are called normalized device coordinates.
 They can now be transformed into the final window/pixel coordinates.

 <li>
-Now that all coordinates are in their "final form" a few things can happen.
-The vertices get connected back together into triangles (now also referred to as primitives).
-Everything that cannot be seen from the camera is being clipped (discarded).
-The remaining primitives go through rasterization (which basically maps the primitives to pixel on the monitor), shading and finally the test which once are even visible.
+Now that all coordinates are in their "final form", rasterization, shading and visibility testing happen.
 This leaves us with the final image.
 </ol>
 </details>

-/TODO Bild von pipeline?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>